Why small teams keep struggling with PDFs

 Receive a request

 A client asks for a quote.
-You draft it in your invoicing app, export to PDF.
+You draft it in your invoicing tool and export to PDF.

 - 2